 Potential animal health issues, tasks to consider and reminders for March include…

-- Clinical mastitis - monitor cows and be aware of rising bulk milk somatic cell count (BMSCC) particularly if feed is tightening and milk volume is decreasing.
-Book in your Milk Quality Consult ahead of time so you're ready come dry-off time - article P4.
+- Clinical mastitis – monitor cows and be aware of rising bulk milk somatic cell count (BMSCC) particularly now feed is reducing, and milk volume is decreasing.

 - Barbers pole – continue to monitor for signs of disease (pale gums, depressed, exercise intolerant, increased breathing) and drench appropriately.